• Free shipping on all orders

 The Dangers of Eating Spicy Food for Dogs

-While a spicy take-away on a Saturday night might be full of appeal to you, it’s certainly not a meal you’ll be wanting to share with your furry friend.
+While a spicy takeaway on a Saturday night might be full of appeal to you, it’s certainly not a meal you’ll be wanting to share with your furry friend.
 Although as pet parents we all want to treat our pets as part of the family, when it comes to human food, it can be harmful to them.

-Dogs Don’t Like Chilies
+Dogs Don’t Like Chilis

 Many of the ingredients in spicy food could be potentially dangerous for your pet.
 The core ingredient of course being the chili itself.
 Chili peppers are fruits which grow on plants belonging to the genus Capsicum and contain a substance called capsaicin which is responsible for that familiar burning sensation you feel in your mouth after eating spicy food.

 Although not actually toxic to dogs, capsaicin will cause a very unpleasant burning sensation in their mouth and throat if eaten.
-Not only is this incredibly unpleasant for your pet but can also cause them to become quite distressed.
+Not only is this incredibly unpleasant for your pet but it can also cause them to become quite distressed.
 Chili powder is also usually found in spicy food, and as this contains capsaicin from dried chilies, it can cause the same level of discomfort for your pup as the chili pepper itself.

 chili peppers in the market